 3. Scaled Agile Framework

 Here a project manager works with a number of Scrum Teams that develop parts of one product.
 Each team has it’s own Scrum Master and (quite often but not always) a Product Owner.
-Therefore, project manager oversees the whole project.
+Therefore, the project manager oversees the whole project.
 In general, has the same responsibilities by in a larger scale.

 In this case, a PM should interact with Scrum Masters to get the required inputs.
 In general, these are standardized sprint-based and increments reports.